idaholab/moose/framework/doc/content/getting_started/installation/windows10.md

   - (at the time of this writing, we have installation packages for: Ubuntu and OpenSUSE Leap) !alert-end!

 Begin by performing the following external sets of instructions.
-Do note, that when it comes time to deciding what distribution of Linux you want, you should try and choose a flavor listed among our getting started pages for the smoothest installation process.
+Do note, that when it comes time to decide what distribution of Linux you want, you should try and choose a flavor listed among our getting started pages for the smoothest installation process.
 This is not a requirement however, as MOOSE will run on just about any flavor of Linux if you are of the adventurous type!

 - [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
 - [VcXsrv](https://sourceforge.net/projects/vcxsrv/reviews/) (Only needed for Peacock)